kaulin/42_pipex/README.md

 ## Usage
 Run the program with:
-'./pipex infile cmd1 cmd2 outfile'
+`./pipex infile cmd1 cmd2 outfile`

 ## Implementation
 A brief description of my approach to the problem, the optimisations I made and possible areas that could be improved.